erwinx1994/DigitalWallet/readme.md

 ## How much time I spent

-Approximately 49 hours over 4 days.
+Approximately 49 to 50 hours hours over 4 days.

     13/06/2025
     09:00 to 18:00